clerk/javascript/.changeset/spotty-eagles-applaud.md

 '@clerk/nextjs': patch
 ---

-Removing hard error during build when useAuth() is not wrapped in <ClerkProvider dynamic />
+Removing error in dev when useAuth() is not wrapped in <ClerkProvider dynamic />